chef/omnitruck/README.md

 # S3 Poller

 The S3 Poller uses UberS3 to access the Omnibus builds on S3.
-It is currently hardcoded to access the 'opscode-full-stack' bucket and has a hardcoded list of supported operating_system-architecture pairs.
-The solaris2-5.9-sparc bucket was inaccessable for some reason, so it is commented until that is resolved.
-The meat of the poller is essentially just a bunch of parsing and string crunching.
-It pulls the relevant information from the each directory and generates a JSON representing a four level hash: 'Artifacts[platform][platform_version][architecture][chef_version]' and the value at the bottom is the download url without the base, which is handled by the Sinatra app.
-Because the poller assumes that the packages in S3 are named according to our current naming scheme, if said naming scheme is ever changed, the parsing might need to change as well.
+It will look through the available artifacts and return a JSON that will map platform, platform version, machine architecture, and chef version to the appropriate download url (minus the base_url handled by the Sinatra app).
+It relies pretty strongly on the current naming scheme for chef client artifacts, so if that is ever changed, the parsing logic might need to be changed as well.